 Lyon offers a limited amount of performance awards annually to members of the entering students who demonstrate outstanding ability in music, theatre, or visual art.
-This performance award will be awarded in addition to any and all other Lyon institutional scholarships and grants, though total institutional aid shall not exceed the cost of tuition.
-(Only one participation award per student)
+These performance awards may be stacked with all other Lyon institutional scholarships and grants, except Lyon Fellowship total institutional aid shall however not exceed the cost of tuition.
+(Only one performance award per student)